Polarsteps vs Google Maps 2026: Journal or Navigator?

 Pricing: both free, books cost extra

 Winner for pricing: tie.
-Both are free to use; Polarsteps’ printed books are an optional add-on, not a required upgrade.
+Both are free to use.
+Polarsteps’ printed books are an optional add-on, not a required upgrade.

-The journal vs the navigator
+The journal vs the map that talks back

 Offline and battery

 Winner for offline capability: Polarsteps.
-Full offline tracking and journaling; Google Maps offline is maps-only without search.
+Full offline tracking and journaling.
+Google Maps offline is maps-only without search.

 Who should pick Polarsteps